llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/coroutine-hostile-raii.rst

 misc-coroutine-hostile-raii
 ====================

-This check detects hostile-RAII objects which should not persist across a suspension point in a coroutine.
+Detects when objects of certain hostile RAII types persists across suspension points in a coroutine.
+Such hostile types include scoped-lockable types and types belonging to a configurable denylist.

 Some objects require that they be destroyed on the same thread that created them.
 Traditionally this requirement was often phrased as "must be a local variable",